 The European System of Central Banks is responsible for ensuring the smooth functioning of payment systems in general.

 The introduction of euro banknotes and coins posed challenges to euro area NCBs, as the organisation of the cash supply chain differs from one country to another, in view of the different national environments (e.g. the structure of the central bank and commercial banking systems, the legal regime, the payment behaviour of the general public and geographical considerations).

 In February 2007, the ECB's Governing Council approved a timetable and a roadmap for further convergence of NCBs' cash services with a view to increasing harmonisation and integration so as to allow stakeholders to fully reap the benefits of the single currency and ensuring fair competitive treatment.

 Although harmonisation of cash services within the euro area is necessary, in view of the different national economic and geographical environments the Eurosystem does not envisage a “one-size-fits-all” cash supply system.

-To ensure a smooth functioning of the cash cycle in euro, appropriate cash management services by the Eurosystem and the implementation of the Single Euro Payments Area (SEPA), the ECB's Governing Council adopted the following measures:
+Under the timetable, NCBs may provide, upon request, cash management services to euro area credit institutions in their respective jurisdictions.
+To ensure the smooth functioning of the cash cycle in the euro area, the provision of appropriate cash services by the Eurosystem and the implementation of the Single Euro Payments Area (SEPA), the ECB's Governing Council has adopted the following measures:

 In order to achieve further convergence, other issues are still examined such as: